Living with Dystonia

 When I turned 18 I began to try different medications to see if they would help, some made me love my appetite and others made me weak.
 I found medication that worked in the beggigning but usually it was only meant for short term and I was living with a long-term condition so I had to increase the dosage constantly.
 In the end, it made me unwell and I no longer felt myself.

 At 19 I hit rock bottom and I was extremely unhappy.
 I was constantly in tears and I just felt lost.
 Then when I was 20 I decided I could no longer live my life this way and something had to change, so I saved my money and bought a one-way ticket to Australia.
 After I turned 21 I left my family and friends behind in search for a better version of myself.

 I met some amazing people and I slowly started to open myself up and try new experiences.
-There were many things that i thought i would never be able to but i slowly began to realise it wasnt my condition that was limiting me, it was m attitude towards myself and being scared of what others would think.
-At one point in my life when i didnt even like getting the bus alone and yet there I was travelling around Australia alone.
+There were many things that i thought i would never be able to but i slowly began to realize it wasn't my condition that was limiting me, it was my attitude towards myself and being scared of what others would think.
+At one point in my life when I didn't even like getting the bus alone and yet there I was traveling around Australia alone.
 Over the years my confidence grew and I began to love and accept myself.
 I also focused on more healthy alternatives like diet and exercise to help strengthen my muscles.
 Writing has also been great for helping me move on from the past.